|MARKET CAP: [PASS]

 A good indicator that a company has the ability to raise its dividend is a low payout ratio.
-The payout ratio for EDU is 25.26%, but unfortunately we do not have the historical payout ratio.
-Hence an opinion cannot be rendered at this time.
+The payout ratio for EDU is 0.00%, while its historical payout ratio has been 14.99%.
+Therefore, it passes the payout criterion.

 RETURN ON EQUITY: [PASS]

 The company should have a high ROE, as this helps to ensure that there are no structural flaws in the company.
 This methodology feels that the ROE should be greater than the top one third of ROE from among the top 1500 large cap stocks, which is 15.97%, and would consider anything over 27% to be staggering.
 The ROE for EDU of 17.91% is high enough to pass this criterion.

 PRE-TAX PROFIT MARGINS: [PASS]

 This methodology looks for pre-tax profit margins of at least 8%, and considers anything over 22% to be phenomenal.
 EDU's pre-tax profit margin is 18.10%, thus passing this criterion.